-The Diversion Assistance payment will be the actual amount needed in order to resolve the crisis for up to a maximum of three (3) months of maximum grant payments for the household (for example, a household of $3 = \$204 \times 3$ months = \$612 maximum diversion payment).
+The Diversion Assistance payment will be the actual amount needed to resolve the crisis up to a maximum of three (3) months of maximum grant payments for the household (e.g., h/h of $3 = 204×3 months = \$612 maximum diversion payment).
 If the amount needed to resolve the problem is more than the maximum payment, and there are no other resources available to assist with the cost, it will be determined whether the maximum will alleviate the crisis in any way.
-If not, the payment will not be authorized.
+If not, the payment willnot be authorized.